frederic-perez/AmE-dictionary/data/idioms.md

 __a bit dicey__ :two: Carrying a certain degree of risk or danger; uncertain of a favorable outcome. _This street looks a bit dicey—I think we should walk another way home._
 __a bit obtuse__ Coming across as dull, thick-witted, or stupid; unable to grasp or understand a situation or concept. _I feel like I’m a bit too obtuse to understand what these people are talking about._
 __a bit of a stretch__ :three: A mild exaggeration beyond the truth or what is likely the case. _I’m not too fond of taxes either, but it’s a bit of a stretch to claim they are the cause of all our problems._
+__a bit of__ __1__ Somewhat; rather; to some extent. _It turns out that the unusual convention of capitalizing the pronoun I was a bit of an accident._
 __a bit out of it__:two: Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I’m rambling so much tonight, I’ve been feeling a bit out of it lately._
 __a bleeding heart__ :astonished: A person who shows an overwhelming and often ostentatious display of sympathy, especially for those perceived as victims.
 __a blessing in disguise__ :two: An unfortunate event or situation that results in an unforeseen positive outcome. _Running late for work turned out to be a blessing in disguise.
 I would have been in the middle of that big multi-car pileup had I left the house on time._
 __a bone to pick__ An issue to discuss—typically one that is a source of annoyance for the speaker. _Hey, I have a bone to pick with you!
 Why didn’t you put gas in my car after you borrowed it?_
-__a breath of fresh air__
+__a breath of fresh air__ :two::hammer:
-__a breeze__ :three: Something that is especially easy, effortless, or trifling to accomplish or complete.
+__a breeze__ :dart::five: Something that is especially easy, effortless, or trifling to accomplish or complete. _Perplexity makes searching online a breeze._
 __a brick short of a load__
 __a bridge too far__ _cliché_ An act or plan whose ambition overreaches its capability, resulting in or potentially leading to difficulty or failure.
 Taken from the 1974 book _A Bridge Too Far_ by Cornelius Ryan, which details the Allies’ disastrous attempts to capture German-controlled bridges in the Netherlands during World War II. _The multi-million-dollar purchase of the small startup proved a bridge too far for the social media company, as the added revenue couldn’t make up for the cost in the end._
 __a broken reed__ An unreliable or unsupportive person.
 __a catch__ __1__ A spectacular find, as in dating or marriage. __2__ A golden discovery, as in a bargain or business deal.
 __a change is as good as a rest__ A change in one’s work can be as beneficial and revitalizing as taking a break.
 Primarily heard in US. _I’m hoping that starting on this new career path will help me to find joy in my work again—after all, a change is as good as a rest._
-__a clear future__ “A clear picture” is an idiomatic expression that means a complete and accurate understanding or representation of something.
+__a clear future__ :two: “A clear picture” is an idiomatic expression that means a complete and accurate understanding or representation of something.
 __a cog in the machine__
 __a crock of shit__ _rude slang_ Something that is false or ridiculous. _He never came, so his promise to help us was a crock of shit!_ _Oh, that rumor is a crock of shit._
 __a cross to bear__